PatWyr/Test/README.md

 * Simplicity is the most valued property
 * Working with plain SQL commands is preferred over having a type-safe query Java API.
-You need to tweak the performance of your SQLs in your SQL tool, and you can't just paste Java DSL code into your SQL tool and expect it to work.
+However, having a query API is handy to have for Data Providers, and therefore jdbi-orm provides a basic Condition API (since jdbi-orm 2.0).
 * The database is the source of truth.
 JVM objects are nothing more than DTOs, merely capturing temporary snapshots of the JDBC `ResultSet` rows.
 The entities are populated by the means of reflection: for every column in